Sharna Burgess Shows Off Flexibility Alongside Jesse Metcalfe In ‘DWTS’ Rehearsal Snap

-Sharna Burgess showed off her flexibility alongside celebrity partner Jesse Metcalfe in a Dancing with the Stars rehearsal snap.
-The new Instagram upload stunned her 846,000 followers who liked the image over 25,000 times and counting.
+Sharna Burgess displayed her flexibility alongside celebrity partner Jesse Metcalfe in a Dancing with the Stars rehearsal snap.
+The new Instagram upload impressed her 846,000 followers, who liked the image over 25,000 times and counting.

-The couple was photographed in mid-motion as they worked together to craft their second dance of the new season of shows.
-This will air on Tuesday, September 22.
+The couple was photographed in mid-motion as they worked together to craft their second dance of the new season.
+This next episode will air on Tuesday, September 22.

-Jesse, a former star of ABC’s Desperate Housewives one of the most popular series on the network from 2004 through 2012, looked determined to lead his partner in a, particularly challenging move.
-He donned a dark-colored t-shirt, orange print shorts, and black socks in the share.
+Jesse — a former star of ABC’s Desperate Housewives, one of the most popular series on the network from 2004 through 2012 — looked determined to lead his partner in a particularly challenging move.
+He wore a dark-colored t-shirt, orange print shorts, and black socks in the share.
 On his feet were royal blue sneakers.
 Jesse held Sharna’s right leg in almost a 90-degree angle from her body.
 His left hand cradled her lower back.

-Sharna, who returned to the reality competition dance series after not being asked back for last year’s sequence of shows, demonstrated her expertise as a professional dancer as she executed the difficult move.
-She wore a black, cropped athletic tank top and leggings in the same hue.
-She sported sneakers in the same dark color.
+Sharna, who returned to the reality competition dance series after not being involved in last year’s sequence of shows, demonstrated her expertise as a professional dancer as she executed the difficult move.
+She wore a black, cropped athletic top and leggings in the same hue.
+She also sported sneakers in the same dark color.

-Her upper torso fell backward and her left hand almost touched the floor.
-Sharna rested on the ball of her left foot as her right leg extended upward.
+She leaned way back and her left hand almost touched the floor.
+Sharna rested on the toes of her left foot as her right leg extended upward.

 Behind the partners, a sign that featured an abbreviation of the show’s title was seen in large white lights on a light-colored wall.
 A light wood floor dominated the area.

-In the caption of the share, Sharna expressed her pleasure at rehearsals, alluding to the title of a Fleetwood Mac song the duo would perform a Foxtrot to.
+In the caption of the share, Sharna expressed her pleasure at rehearsals, alluding to the title of a Fleetwood Mac song the duo will perform a Foxtrot to.

 Jesse stated in the comments section of the post that Sharna had used a good edit on the photograph.
 In response, Sharna joked she loved a good filter.